imarifatsultan/practicals/README.md

 ❌ If Git is Not Installed
 Follow the steps below to install Git on your system:

-🖥️ Windows
+🖥️ Windows <br>
-Download Git for Windows from [here](https://git-scm.com/downloads/win).
+-  Download Git for Windows from [here](https://git-scm.com/downloads/win).<br>
-Run the installer and follow the setup instructions.
+-  Run the installer and follow the setup instructions. <br>
-Restart your terminal and verify installation with:
+-  Restart your terminal and verify installation with:
 ```sh
 git --version
 ```